 - This is essentially the entire plot of Forrest Gump.

 - Lieutenant Frank Drebin.

-- WALL-E of the eponymous movie changes humanity's future, returns the human race to earth and gets them out of their lethargy.
-He meant none of it, for the entire movie, his sole goal was to hold hands with a girl he met.
+- WALL•E: WALL•E changes humanity's future, returns the human race to earth and gets them out of their lethargy.
+He meant none of it, for the entire movie, his sole goal is to hold hands with a girl he met.

 - The Party has another, less known Peter Sellers example, in which he plays the sweet but incredibly accident-prone Indian actor Hrundi V. Bakshi.

 - The Bobo is an even less-known Sellers vehicle, where he plays an itinerant singer who tries to get his big break at a Barcelona theater (note: 'bobo' is Spanish for 'fool').
 The theater owner agrees on the condition that, within three days, he can seduce a manipulative gold-digger.
 Trope averted as Sellers is shown to be adept at concocting and sustaining an elaborate ruse to string her along.

 - The Tall Blond Man With One Black Shoe is an innocuous concert violinist who, unknown to him, is identified as a spy as part of an intelligence agency rivalry.
 He walks through the film oblivious to the machinations of the agents keeping tabs on him, and remains unscathed as they do each other in.

 - Danny Kaye played this role in The Inspector General, as a hapless, illiterate, but good-hearted gypsy who is mistaken for an Inspector General (on assignment to root out corruption from Napoleon Bonaparte himself) by a small town's corrupt city council.